Serapieum-of-alex/Digital-Earth/docs/plotarray.rst

 .. image:: images/default-plot.png
     :width: 400pt

-However as you see in the plot you might need to adjust the color to different color scheme or the display of the colorbar, colored label. you might don't need to display the labels showing the values of each cell, and for all of these decisions there are a lot of customizable parameters
+- However as you see in the plot you might need to adjust the color to different color scheme or the display of the colorbar, colored label. you might don't need to display the labels showing the values of each cell, and for all of these decisions there are a lot of customizable parameters.

 Basic Figure features
 ---------------------
-first for the size of the figure you have to pass a tuple with the width and height
+- First for the size of the figure you have to pass a tuple with the width and height.

 - Figsize : [tuple], optional
         figure size.
 The default is (8,8).